Peer Mentoring Program

 How does it work?

-On-Campus: For the first six weeks of the trimester, your allocated mentors will meet with you once a week at a mutually agreed time.
+On-Campus: For the first seven weeks of the trimester, your allocated mentors will meet with you once a week at a mutually agreed time.
 Generally contact is made via Deakin email or text messages as well as in person.
 It will be important for you to keep in contact with your mentors and to respond to email or text messages throughout the program.
-Your first meeting with your peer mentor will take place during the Week One of the Trimester.
+Your first meeting with your peer mentor will take place during Week One of the Trimester.